krahets/hello-algo/en/docs/chapter_computational_complexity/time_complexity.md

 [file]{time_complexity}-[class]{}-[func]{linear_log_recur}
 ```

-The image below demonstrates how linear-logarithmic order is generated.
+The figure below demonstrates how linear-logarithmic order is generated.
 Each level of a binary tree has $n$ operations, and the tree has $\log_2 n + 1$ levels, resulting in a time complexity of $O(n \log n)$.

 ![Linear-logarithmic order time complexity](time_complexity.assets/time_complexity_logarithmic_linear.png)